boopathim/iOS-MBiCarouselSwift/README.md

 Default iCarousel will not have the reflection view ..
 They used an Png image for the reflection effect.
-But The Reflection view(.h,.m files) added in this project will enable every image to reflect and we can customise the eamount of refelection .
+But The Reflection view(.h,.m files) added in this project will enable every image to reflect and we can customize the amount of reflection .

 Able to change the images shapes in real time .

-Able to Change the direction of Coverflow without changing the orientation provided with Horizontal and parallel functions.
+Able to Change the direction of Coverflow without changing the orientation provided with Horizontal and parallel switching functions.

 All the effects are changed dynamically with a Picker view